Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

 “This is not going to be a challenge for him to learn the position,’’ Carroll said.

-What will be is being able to stay on the field consistently enough in offseason camps and training camp to show he can be depended on fulltime once the season begins.
+What will be key is being able to stay on the field consistently enough in offseason camps and training camp to show he can be depended on full-time once the season begins.
 If not, the team could conceivably reach out again to Wright, unless he signs with another team before then.

-Taylor sounded confident he’ll be just fine, saying when he’s on the field “I don’t think about the injury at all.’’
+Taylor sounded confident he’ll be just fine, saying when he’s on the field, “I don’t think about the injury at all.’’

-But Taylor also recently took a big move to try to assure last season remains as firmly in the unhappy past as possible by switching jersey numbers from 58 to 52.
+And Taylor also recently made a big move to try to assure last season remains firmly in the unhappy past by switching jersey numbers from 58 to 52.

 “I didn’t want to wear 58 anymore because I didn’t want it to be a representation of last year,’’ he said.